Money laundering case: Court extends ED custody of Anil Deshmukh's aides till July 6 | Law-Order

 They were produced before the special PMLA court here on Thursday after the end of their earlier remand.

-The court extended their remand to the ED till July 6 for further probe into the case.
+The special court judge, S M Bhosle, after hearing all the submissions, extended the duo's custody extended their remand to the ED till July 6 for further probe into the case.

-The central agency had earlier told the court that the duo was allegedly instrumental in assisting Deshmukh in money laundering.
+While seeking extension of their custody, the ED told the court that Shinde has not been cooperating in recording his statement and that he was giving vague replies.

+Further, call records and electronic evidences available with the other law-enforcing agencies have been called for that need to be confronted with him, it said.

 Deshmukh, who resigned as the state home minister in April this year following the allegations, has denied any wrongdoing.